AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

 \subsection{Inference Efficiency}

 Besides the performance, the inference speed is also a concerned aspect.
-Therefore, we conduct experiments on BSDS500 dataset to investigate the inference efficiency of four deep learning-based methods.
+Therefore, we conduct experiments on BSDS500 dataset to investigate the inference efficiency of five deep learning-based methods.
 To make a fair comparison, we only count the time of network inference and post-processing steps (if available).
 All methods run on the same workstation with NVIDIA 1080Ti GPU and Intel E5 CPU.

-The time costs of four deep learning-based methods, SEAL, SCN, SSN and our AINet are reported in Fig.~\ref{time_comparison}.
+The time costs of five deep learning-based methods, SEAL, SCN, SSN AINet and AINet+ are reported in Fig.~\ref{time_comparison}.
 The method SCN achieves the best inference efficiency due to its simple architecture, while our AINet introduces more layers and operations, consequently, the inference is slightly slower than the SCN.
 The superpixel segmentation of SEAL and SSN is much complex comparing to the SCN and our AINet, SEAL needs first output the learned deep features and then feed them to a traditional algorithm to conduct superpixel segmentation, and SSN further performs the $K$-means iteration after obtaining the pixel affinity.
 As a result, SEAL and SSN both cost much more time in inference stage.
-Although the SCN is faster, the performance of AINet is much better than SCN.
-Comparing to these competing methods, our AINet achieves a good trade-off between the performance and the inference efficiency.
+Although the SCN is faster, its performance is not that satisfactory.
+AINet could attain much better performance at the acceptable cost of inference time.
+Comparing to AINet, AINet+ further include one more AI module, consequently, its inference is slightly slower than AINet.
+Considering the performance gain, the inference cost is acceptable.